dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 categories: teaching
 ---

 I have the chance to teach several courses: computer graphics, CUDA programming, and machine learning.
 One of the main difficulties I constantly run into is that the content of these courses does not form a linear sequence.
-It forms a graph of knowledge.
+Instead, it forms a graph of knowledge.

 This is especially true for machine learning.
 The field evolves quickly, new ideas appear constantly, and many concepts depend on each other in non-trivial ways.
 There is no obvious "Chapter 1 → Chapter 2 → Chapter 3" path that feels natural or complete.
 CUDA programming is no different: it assumes parallel thinking long before students have fully developed it.
 Computer graphics is no better, as it requires understanding the full pipeline that produces an image on a computer before knowing how and why each part works.

 And yet, teaching happens in time.
 Slides advance one after the other, and lectures unfold sequentially.
 Teaching is linear by necessity.
 This tension, between a graph of concepts and a linear presentation, is at the core of how I think about teaching.
 The question, then, is not *whether* we impose a linear order, but *how*.

 Modern technical education often assumes that knowledge can be cleanly reduced to outlines, tables of contents, and dependency trees.
 If the structure is correct, the thinking will follow, or so the assumption goes.
-That idea is not new.
+This idea is not new.
 It can be traced back at least to Petrus Ramus, who believed that all knowledge should be reduced to orderly diagrams and linear schematics.
 His influence is still visible today: chapters, subsections, bullet points, and curricula that promise clarity through structure alone.

 But there has always been another tradition.
 Ramon Llull, and others like him, understood that humans do not learn primarily by traversing diagrams.
 They learn through **stories, images, and meaning**, even when the underlying structure is complex.